Rate-optimal Bayesian Simple Regret in Best Arm Identification: Simulation

 \section{Simulation}

 We conducted a set of simulations to support our theoretical findings.
-We empirically tested the TSE algorithm (Algorithm \ref{alg_proposed}, with $q=0.5$) with the uniform prior (Example \ref{expl_product}) and measured its simple regret with the aim of verifying the tightness of the upper bound of Theorem \ref{thm_regupper} with its leading order $\Cbayesopt/\Tdash$.
-To improve the finite performance, the lower and upper confidence bounds of Algorithm \ref{alg_proposed} are replaced by the Chernoff bound (Lemma \ref{lem_chernoff}) of confidence level $1/T^2$, which is sharper than $\Conf$; Namely,
+We empirically tested the TSE algorithm (Algorithm \ref{alg_proposed}) with the uniform prior (Example \ref{expl_product}) and measured its simple regret with the aim of verifying the tightness of the upper bound of Theorem~\ref{thm_regupper} with its leading order $\Cbayesopt/\Tdash$.
+We set $q=0.5$ in the simulations.